 A pluralistic, multi-faith society, Indonesia has seen a rise in religious-based tension in recent years.
 Rapid globalisation and democratisation throughout the country has created opportunities for the growth of extremist ideologies - with schools often considered a focal point for the spread of these views.

-The current project was established to build on, and help consolidate, this work – particularly the training element – by supporting a study tour for Indonesian religious education leaders to the UK.
-Specifically, the tour aims to promote knowledge-sharing around:
+This particular project was established to build on, and help consolidate, the work we did previously for MORA – particularly the training element – by supporting a study tour for Indonesian religious education leaders to the UK.
+Specifically, the tour aimed to promote knowledge-sharing around:

-- Alternative training models used in other parts of UK and internationally
+- alternative training models used in other parts of UK and internationally; and

-Our team is working closely with stakeholders from MORA, Oxford University’s Department of Education and experts from the State Islamic University Syarif Hidayatullah, to design and convene a ‘training-of-trainers’ programme for Indonesian religious education teachers.
+We worked closely with stakeholders from MORA, Oxford University’s Department of Education, and experts from the State Islamic University Syarif Hidayatullah, to design and convene a ‘training-of-trainers’ programme for Indonesian religious education teachers.

-By exposing teachers to different practices, the project will help promote the shift of religious education teaching across Indonesia to a model that emphasizes tolerance and mutual respect.
+By exposing teachers to different practices, the project helped to promote the shift of religious education teaching across Indonesia to a model that emphasises tolerance and mutual respect.

-Over the longer-term, this should support greater social cohesion and ultimately, reduce the risk of extremist views spreading within schools.
+Over the longer term, this work should support greater social cohesion and, ultimately, reduce the risk of extremist views spreading within schools.